ashejim/C964/_sources/task2_doc/task2_doc.md

 - C951.3 is just a written project, typically around five pages (I'm guessing; ask your C951 instructor), and can be completed in a single afternoon.
 Comparatively, C964 requires a working machine learning application and accompanying documentation, typically around 20 pages.

 - C951.3 only relates to parts A and B of C964.2.
 These parts are just a framework for communicating the project to a general audience and almost always pass.
-Furthermore, they'll have to be at least partially rewritten anyways.
+Furthermore, they'll have to be at least partially rewritten anyway.
 Parts C and D of C964 are what evaluators care about, but C951.3 has no corresponding parts C and D.
 - Rewriting content C951.3 for a different C964 topic will take little additional work.
 - As it's just a written project, students often pick a complex topic for C951.3.
 But then they feel pressured to use the same complex topic for C964 and struggle with creating the app.
 - Trying to comprehend two projects at once is just more difficult.